The Admissions Process

 Students from outside the United States

 Yes, the United States Government (INS) requires you to prove that you can support yourself during graduate school.
 However, you may legitimately count the fellowships and stipends you would receive from us as financial support.This is should be sufficient to appease the INS.
+If you are admitted, Rackham will facilitate this process via the International Center.

 What is the minimum TOEFL score required?